adarsh-pp/adarsh-pp/README.md

 🧬 Bioinformatician | Genomics | MSc Health Genomics, University of Essex

 ## 🚀 Profile
-Bioinformatician with 4 years of experience in **NGS data analysis**, specializing in **variant analysis and de novo genome assembly**.
-Strong focus on building efficient, reproducible workflows for genomic data including short-read and long-read
+Bioinformatician with 4 years of experience in **Genomics and Transcriptomics**.
+Strong focus on building efficient, reproducible workflows for genomic data including short-read and long-read.

 ## 🧬 Expertise
 🔹 **Variant Analysis**